XMON3R/MistsOfThelema/README.md

 Need: nu package for System.JSON

-A C# win-forms-based game for MFF C# Lecture
+A C# win-forms-based game with choice making